joseamadorg/mercado-shops-/woo-mercado-pago-module/README.txt

 	* Set the title of the payment option that will be shown to your customers (for all solutions);
 	* Set the description of the payment option that will be shown to your customers (for all solutions);
 	* Set the description that will be shown in your customer's invoice (for Custom and Ticket);
+	* Enable coupon of campaigns for discounts (for Custom and Ticket);
 	* Set binary mode that when charging a credit card, only [approved] or [reject] status will be taken (only for Custom);
 	* Set the category of your store (for all solutions);
 	* Set a prefix to identify your store, when you have multiple stores for only one Mercado Pago account (for all solutions);